brendanbond/react-acceptjs/README.md

 ## Getting Started

 Per Authorize.net's [Accept.js documentation](https://developer.authorize.net/api/reference/features/acceptjs.html), there are three options for sending secure payment data to the Authorize.net platform (rather than transmitting sensitive credit card data to your server).
+You can follow along by building and running the example app located in the `example` directory.

 **Please note that Accept.js and Authorize.net require an HTTPS connection.**